GospelTrust/kairos-th-513/docs/content/_week-04/session-12.md

    > This gives off the impression that once we’ve dealt with some of our issues and demons, that we are totally set free.
 Consider, for instance, the case of college kids who struggle with lust, porn, masturbation, and other sins (not to mention young adults).

-   - a.
-He, then, raised this question?
+   - He, then, raised this question?

      > So with Dr. Kraft’s model, if we were to put the demon of lust (along with others) into the box and send it to Jesus, are they forever free of going back to the internet and browsing on porn channels?”
 Answering his own question, he said, “Of course, that’s not the case.

-   - b.
-The crux of the matter is the question of how freedom is defined.
+   - The crux of the matter is the question of how freedom is defined.

      The same pastor wondered: